Winetricks/winetricks/README.md

 # Winetricks
-Homepage of Winetricks, previously hosted at <https://code.google.com/p/winetricks>.
+The homepage for Winetricks was previously hosted at <https://code.google.com/p/winetricks>.

 Winetricks is an easy way to work around problems in Wine.

-It has a menu of supported games/apps for which it can do all the workarounds automatically.
-It also lets you install missing DLLs or tweak various Wine settings individually.
+It has a menu of supported games/apps for automatic workarounds.
+It also allows the installation of missing DLLs and tweaking of various Wine settings.

 The latest version can be downloaded here: https://raw.githubusercontent.com/Winetricks/winetricks/master/src/winetricks